learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 14. How do you programmatically navigate in Next.js?
+## Q. How do you programmatically navigate in Next.js?

 **App Router:**